c-sanders/BoostAndQtThreads/README.md

 The main aim of this package is to attempt to illustrate the following concepts;

+  - How to configure a package using its configure script.

   - How to write a Makefile rule which is capable of building Qt moc files.

   - How to create threads in C++ using both the Boost and Qt threading libraries.